microsoft/testfx-docs/RFCs/004-In-Assembly-Parallel-Execution.md

 - ClassInitialize/Cleanup shall be run only once per class (irrespective of parallel or not).
 - TestInitialize/Cleanup shall be run only once per method.

+## Conditioning in-assembly parallel execution - composition rules
+In-assembly parallel execution can be conditioned using the following means:
+1. as annotations in source code (as described in this document).
+2. as configuration properties set via a .runsettings file [[see here for more]](https://github.com/Microsoft/vstest-docs/blob/master/docs/configure.md).
+3. by passing runsettings arguments via the command line [[see here for more]](https://github.com/Microsoft/vstest-docs/blob/master/docs/RunSettingsArguments.md).

+(3) overrides (2) which in turn overrides (1).
+The ```[DoNotParallelize()]``` annotation may be applied only to source code, and hence remains unaffected by these rules - thus, even if in-assembly parallel execution in conditioned via (2) or (3), specific program elements can still opt-out safely.

 ## Notes
 1. It will up to the user to ensure that the tests are parallel-ready before enabling parallel test execution.